-Pete blogs about how RED January got him through a tough month and helped him start the year in a positive way.
+Pete blogs about how RED January gets him through a tough month and helps him start the year in a positive way.

 Almost every year, just before Christmas, I would start to dread January and February, wondering how I would cope with those dark months when I would feel like I was existing, rather than really living.
 RED has helped me to change that.
 I can’t say that I find January easy but RED helps me to plan how I will meet my goals and steadily increase my running.

-Starting my year with RED January set the tone for a lot of what I’ve done in 2018.
+Starting my year with RED January set the tone for a lot of what I did in 2018.
 Just having that focus of being active every day during January helped me to start the year on a massive positive and do some really good training for the challenges that I’d taken on.

 My self-confidence and sense of self-worth have steadily returned

-2019 will be my third year of taking part in RED January.
+2019 was my third year of taking part in RED January.
 Running has been life changing for me.
-It is now just over two years since I took up running, training to run the London Marathon for Mind, and over that time my mental health has been more stable than at any other time in my adult life.
+It is now just over three years since I took up running, training to run the London Marathon for Mind, and over that time my mental health has been more stable than at any other time in my adult life.
 It has put sport and fitness back at the centre of my life and my self-confidence and sense of self-worth have steadily returned.

-Over the two years since my first RED January, I have completed three marathons and nine half marathons, proudly running for Mind on each occasion.
-This year, RED laid the foundations for running Brighton Marathon in April, and then I finished the year with an inspiring, wonderful day completing the Royal Parks Half.
+Over the three years since my first RED January, I have completed three marathons and nine half marathons, proudly running for Mind on each occasion.
+In 2018, RED laid the foundations for running Brighton Marathon in April, and then I finished the year with an inspiring, wonderful day completing the Royal Parks Half.

 Being part of the super supportive RED January community means a lot.
 Like so many others, I’ve had some tough times throughout the year.
 Receiving messages of support and encouragement from other members of the RED on line community has been so helpful and very humbling.
 Sharing those difficult moments and celebrating each other’s successes is a really great thing that comes with being part of RED.